 Capturing rain water where it falls and soaking it up into the ground—before it reaches the sewer—is one part of a solution to reduce sewer backups and overflows.
-When rain falls on impermeable surfaces, like roads and parking lots, water is rushed into the sewer system, taking with it many different pollutants like oil and grease, trash, pesticides, fertilizers and pet waste.

 What You Can Do at Home